-Kathy Machin, Farmingdale (technical college)
+Kathy Machin, Farmingdale (secretary, Technical College)

-Matthew Smith, ESF (doctoral)
+Matthew Smith, ESF (Doctoral sector)

-Esta Tovstiadi (SUNY Library Shared Services)
+Esta Tovstiadi (SUNY Library Services)

-Mary Van Ullen, Albany (university center)
+Jane Kessler, Albany (university center)

 Theo Belniak, University at Buffalo (university center)

-Tim Arnold, Jamestown (community college)
+Tim Arnold, Jamestown (Chair, Community College sector)

 The committee was formerly known as the Commercial Products Committee (CPC)

-The SUNY Shared Collections Committee (SSCC) partners with the SUNY Library Shared Services (SLSS) staff and members of the SUNY Libraries Consortium to encourage cooperation and collaboration in selecting, evaluating, and recommending resources for shared collection building as well as developing collection building strategies for the Consortium for cost-effective sharing, licensing, and description.
+The SUNY Shared Collections Committee (SSCC) partners with the SUNY Library Shared Services (SLS) staff and members of the SUNY Libraries Consortium to encourage cooperation and collaboration in selecting, evaluating, and recommending resources for shared collection building as well as developing collection building strategies for the Consortium for cost-effective sharing, licensing, and description.
 The SSCC operates with shared values of innovative and strategic collection development to provide library users across the SUNY system with access to high quality and relevant information resources, and maintains an awareness of current trends in scholarly communication and Open Access publishing within SUNY.

-The Committee reports and makes recommendations to the SLC Board while serving in an advisory role to SLSS by recommending the acquisition, continuation or termination of access of resources by continually seeking feedback and input from the SLC membership.
-Members of the SSCC represent the SLC membership rather than their own local campus interests and the SSCC acts as a coordinator and communicator between SLC membership and SLSS.
+The Committee reports and makes recommendations to the SLC Board while serving in an advisory role to SLS by recommending the acquisition, continuation or termination of access of resources by continually seeking feedback and input from the SLC membership.
+Members of the SSCC represent the SLC membership rather than their own local campus interests and the SSCC acts as a coordinator and communicator between SLC membership and SLS.
 When assistance and expertise beyond current SSCC membership is needed, the Committee establishes task forces and working groups to complete projects, address consortial issues, and support contract negotiations.
 The SSCC contributes to negotiations for new contracts for collections on behalf of the SLC and solicits buy-in through clear and regular communication and voting.
 The SSCC’s decision-making and strategy is guided by the collection development policy and evaluative rubric set forth by the Committee, with a priority on leveraging economies of scale and identifying cost savings for the SLC membership in licensing shared resources across the Consortium.